How eye contact can help or hurt communication

 It can be distracting when the person you’re talking to appears focused on something besides your conversation.
 This is because we rely on observing other people’s eyes to draw conclusions about their mental and emotional states and the focus of their attention.

 Research suggests that we use our knowledge of eye function to decode eye behavior.
-For example, when the eyes are narrowed, it improves visual acuity so we can discriminate smaller details.
-So, when we see someone else narrow their eyes in response to something we said, we assume they are trying to analyze and better understand the details of the message.
+For example, when the eyes are narrowed, it can improve visual acuity so we can discriminate finer details.
+So, when we see someone else narrow their eyes in response to something we said, we may assume they are trying to analyze and better understand the details of the message.

 SEE RELATED: Can eye movements indicate lying?

 Similarly, we open our eyes wide to allow for more light, which can help us detect any potential threats.
-This function causes us to associate wide eyes with fear or shock.
+This may cause us to associate wide eyes with fear or shock.

 Eye contact helps us understand the tone of the messages we send and receive.
 It also helps us navigate the conversation.
 During conversation, we keep track of the gaze signals we give off.
 At the same time, we're also decoding the gaze signals the other person is sending us.